morgosus/morgosus.github.io/_posts/2020-10-22-python-not-the-snake.md

 ### Variables, Functions and all that jazz

-Now, variables, as I mentioned, only need names. `python a = 0` would create and initialize a variable, and you may use it within your code happily.
+Now, variables, as I mentioned, only need names. `a = 0` would create and initialize a variable, and you may use it within your code happily.
 Actually, if you create a variable like this within a function, you may use it later in code, even outside this very function.
 That's called implicit declaration.
 There's a multitude of generic data types available, everything from a bool to a dictionary.

-I've mentioned functions, those are declared through the def word, like so: `python def something(parameter, anotherParameter):`.
-You may then call it with `python something()`
+I've mentioned functions, those are declared through the def word, like so: `def something(parameter, anotherParameter):`.
+You may then call it with `something()`

-Finally, you're able to output stuff using the `python print(1, "yes")` function.
+Finally, you're able to output stuff using the `print(1, "yes")` function.
 Print takes a string or variables and other arguments.
 Let's take a look at the three most common uses:

 ```python
 a = 10